-The Sioux Center Low-Rent Housing Agency (New Homestead) is an affordable, low-rent, public housing program administered by US Housing and Urban Development (HUD) guidelines and governed by a five member board.
+The Sioux Center Low-Rent Housing Agency (New Homestead) is an affordable, low-rent, public housing program administered by US Housing and Urban Development (HUD) guidelines and governed by a six-member board.
 The mission of New Homestead is "Dedicated to Assisting Families with Affordable Housing."
 The agency is committed to excellence in assisting seniors, disabled individuals, and families with drug-free, safe, decent and affordable housing opportunities.

 There are 46 one-bedroom and 8 two-bedroom apartments located on Meadow Drive in a quality, open setting.
 These apartments are constructed of brick, with each unit having: